-During our fiscal year ended September 30, 2019, our Board met six times, the Audit Committee met five times, the Compensation Committee met two times and the Strategy, Risk and Safety Committee met four times.
+During our fiscal year ended September 30, 2019, our Board met six times, the Audit Committee met five times, the Compensation Committee met two times, the Nominating Committee met two times and the Strategy, Risk and Safety Committee met four times.
 Each incumbent director attended at least 75% of the aggregate of (1) the total number of meetings of our Board and (2) the total number of meetings held by all committees of the Board on which he or she served during fiscal year 2019.